neuralsorcerer/kvpress/README.md

 - `PerLayerCompressionPress`: compress each layer with a different compression ratio (experimental).
 This press can be used with any other press that allows to set a compression_ratio
 - `ComposedPress`: compose multiple presses together by chaining their forward hooks
 - `KeyRerotationPress`: rerotate pruned keys to have continuous RoPE embeddings.
 This press can be used with any other press that inherits from `ScorerPress`.
+- `ChunkPress`: compress the KV cache on each sequence chunk separately.
+This can yield to more uniform compression across long sequences.
+The press can be used with any other press that inherits from `ScorerPress`.
+The method was introduced [here](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00716/125280).

 For a detailed list of existing KV cache compression methods, check [Awesome-KV-Cache-Compression](https://github.com/October2001/Awesome-KV-Cache-Compression) or [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression?tab=readme-ov-file#kv-cache-compression)